 Loan Grading and Risk Rating: As part of our valuation procedures above, we risk rate all of our investments in debt securities.
 For syndicated loans that have been rated by an NRSRO (as defined in Rule 2a-7 under the 1940 Act), we use the NRSRO's risk rating for such security.
 For all other debt securities, we use a proprietary risk rating system.
 Our risk rating system uses a scale of 0 to 10, with 10 being the lowest probability of default.
 This system is used to estimate the probability of default on debt securities and the probability of loss if there is a default.
 These types of systems are referred to as risk rating systems and are used by banks and rating agencies.
 The risk rating system covers both qualitative and quantitative aspects of the business and the securities we hold.
+During the three months ended March 31, 2010, we modified our risk rating model to incorporate additional factors in our qualitative and quantitative analysis.
+While the overall process did not change, we believe the additional factors enhance the quality of the risk ratings of our investments.
+No adjustments were made to prior periods as a result of this modification.

 For the debt securities for which we do not use a third-party NRSRO risk rating, we seek to have our risk rating system mirror the risk rating systems of major risk rating organizations, such as those provided by an NRSRO.
 While we seek to mirror the NRSRO systems, we cannot provide any assurance that our risk rating system will provide the same risk rating as an NRSRO for these securities.
 The following chart is an estimate of the relationship of our risk rating system to the designations used by two NRSROs as they risk rate debt securities of major companies.
 Because our system rates debt securities of companies that are unrated by any NRSRO, there can be no assurance that the correlation to the NRSRO set out below is accurate.
 We believe our risk rating would be significantly higher than a typical NRSRO risk rating because the risk rating of the typical NRSRO.
 Therefore, when we use our risk rating on larger business securities, the risk rating is higher than a typical NRSRO rating.
-The primary difference between our risk rating and the rating of a typical NRSRO is that our risk rating uses more quantitative determinants and includes qualitative determinants that we believe are would be not exceed the grade of BBB on an NRSRO scale, so there would be no debt securities in the middle market that would meet the definition of AAA, AA or A. Therefore, our scale begins with the designation 10 as the best risk rating which may be equivalent to a BBB from an NRSRO, however, no assurance can be given that a 10 on our scale is equal to a BBB on an NRSRO scale.
+The primary difference between our risk rating and the rating of a typical NRSRO is that our risk rating uses more quantitative determinants and includes qualitative determinants that we believe are not used in the NRSRO rating.
+It is our understanding that most debt securities of medium-sized companies do not exceed the grade of BBB on an NRSRO scale, so there would be no debt securities in the middle market that would meet the definition of AAA, AA or A. Therefore, our scale begins with the designation 10 as the best risk rating which may be equivalent to a BBB from an NRSRO, however, no assurance can be given that a 10 on our scale is equal to a BBB on an NRSRO scale.